 Only two lizard species are clinically venomous: the Mexican Beaded Lizard and the Gila Monster.
 Beaded Lizards are found along the western coast of Mexico and the Gila Monster in southwestern US into northern Mexico.
 Even though myths and legends surround these creatures because their bite can cause serious injury, no human fatalities have ever been reliably recorded.

 Lizards and Humans

 Most lizard species are harmless to humans.
-Only the very largest lizard species pose any threat of death; the Komodo Dragon, for example, has been known to stalk, attack, and kill humans.
+Only the very largest lizard species pose any threat of death.

 The chief impact of lizards on humans is positive, as they are the main predators of pest species.
 Humans also keep many lizards as pets and some species are even eaten as food.